Nancyiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- Script that that lists all local variables and environment variables, and functions.
+ script that that creates a new local variable.